Most of the time, PPC marketing focuses on Search Ads so much that we forget just how incredibly diversified the pay-per-click realm really is.

 “50% more conversions at a similar cost per action (CPA) when using both Responsive Display ads and uploaded image ads compared to image ads alone.” -Google

-Drive audiences open to discover and engage with your brand.
+Reach audiences that are more open to discover and engage with your brand.
 Take advantage of placement with these ads by topics that customers are interested in, behavior obtained through online interaction, and engagement such as watched videos, visited websites, and search queries.

 YouTube is top of mind when addressing this particular display advertising segment, but did you know that ads within video placements are just as powerful.
-Brand awareness and driving customers to a business website is potentiated from the reach of millions of users on the display network.
+There is great potential for brand awareness and driving customers to a business website because you can reach millions of users on the Display Network.

 Ads on Mobile Devices

 Imagine how many people in the world now have online power in the palm of their hand.
-With that said, ad placements on mobile websites become even more paramount than ever.
+With that said, PPC marketing on mobile websites become more paramount than ever.
 Display advertising dynamically adjusts to placements on mobile websites, giving you higher chances of increasing your client’s business growth.